 If you are on voluntary inactive status for less than four years and wish to reactivate your certification, you must submit a BCBA/BCaBA Request to Return from Voluntary Inactive Status Application.
 Once your certification has been reactivated, your recertification cycle will resume.
-After you have a BCaBA Supervisor on record, you may resume practicing.
 You may not apply for voluntary inactive status again until your next recertification cycle.